 Photography Session Rates

-Baby-led photos taken in your home, capturing this ephemeral time.
+I come to your home to capture this ephemeral time.
 Price includes session and an online story gallery comprised of 75+ downloadable files.
-This session is designed to be relaxed while taking no more than 2 hours to complete.
+This session is designed to be relaxed, intuitive while taking no more than 2 hours to complete.

 Baby's First Year Bundle